Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 @subsubsection upgrade_occt700_cdl_compat Preserving compatibility with OCCT 6.x

-If you like to preserve compatibility of your application code with OCCT versions 6.x even after upgrade to 7.0, consider the following suggestions:
+If you like to preserve the compatibility of your application code with OCCT versions 6.x even after the upgrade to 7.0, consider the following suggestions:

-1. If your code used sequences of macros IMPLEMENT_STANDARD_... generated by WOK, replace them by single macro IMPLEMENT_STANDARD_RTTIEXT
+1. If your code used sequences of macros *IMPLEMENT_STANDARD_*... generated by WOK, replace them by single macro *IMPLEMENT_STANDARD_RTTIEXT*

-2. When running automatic upgrade tool, add option *-compat*.
+2. When running automatic upgrade tool, add option <i>-compat</i>.

-3. Define macros DEFINE_STANDARD_RTTIEXT and DEFINE_STANDARD_RTTI_INLINE when building with previous versions of OCCT, resolving to DEFINE_STANDARD_RTTI with single argument
+3. Define macros *DEFINE_STANDARD_RTTIEXT* and *DEFINE_STANDARD_RTTI_INLINE* when building with previous versions of OCCT, resolving to *DEFINE_STANDARD_RTTI* with single argument

    Example:
 ~~~~~